ionvop/saucepls/docs/proposal.md

 image_path: str // The path to the image file.
 accepted_sauce: int, fk = sauce_answers.id, default = null // The accepted sauce.
 phash64: str // Used if someone tries to upload a duplicate request to an already existing sauce request.
-is_explicit: bool, default = false // Whether the image contains explicit content.
+is_explicit: bool, default = true // Whether the image contains explicit content.
 deleted_at: datetime, default = null
 created_at: datetime
 updated_at: datetime